On nearly assumption-free tests of nominal confidence interval coverage for causal parameters estimated by machine learning: Introduction and motivation

-\subsection{State-of-the-art estimators $\widehat{\psi}_1$ and $\widehat{\psi}_{\text{cross-fit}, 1}$ and their asymptotic properties}
+\subsection{State-of-the-art estimators $\hat{\psi}_1$ and $\hat{\psi}_{\cf, 1}$ and their asymptotic properties}

-The state-of-the-art \textit{DR-ML estimator} $ \widehat\psi_1$ uses sample splitting, because $\widehat{b} (x)$ and $ \widehat{p} (x)$ have unknown statistical properties and, in particular, may not lie in a so-called Donsker class (see e.g. \citet[Chapter 2]{van1996weak}) - a condition often needed for valid inference when we do not split the sample.
-The \text{cross-fit}{} estimator $ \widehat\psi_{\text{cross-fit}, 1}$ is a \textit{DR-ML estimator}{} that can recover the information lost by $\widehat\psi_1$ due to sample splitting, \textit{provided that} $\widehat\psi_1$ is asymptotically unbiased.
+The state-of-the-art DRML estimator $\hat{\psi}_{1}$ uses sample splitting, because $\hat{b}(x)$ and $\hat{p}(x)$ have unknown statistical properties and, in particular, may not lie in a so-called Donsker class (see e.g. \citet[Chapter 2]{van1996weak}) - a condition often needed for valid inference when we do not split the sample.
+The cross-fitting estimator $\hat{\psi}_{\mathsf{cf}, 1}$ is a DRML estimator that can recover the information lost by $\hat{\psi}_{1}$ due to sample splitting, provided that $\hat{\psi}_{1}$ is asymptotically unbiased given the training sample.